 What equipment will be provided?
 What equipment do I need to provide?

 GCYBSA will provide each registered player a jersey and hat.
-Teams will be provided with baseballs, helmets and catching gear for divisions T-Ball and up.
-Players are to provide their own glove, pants, appropriate athletic shoes, protective cup.
-Players may provide their own equipment (bats and helmets) but they must meet GCYBSA standards and may not be shared with other players.
-Player owned helmets are not required to have a face mask.
-All team issued helmets by GCYBSA have a face mask and are not allowed to be removed.
-It is suggested that players also have their own helmets, however, we have used ones if a player needs one.
+Teams will be provided with baseballs, bats, and catching gear for divisions T-Ball and up.
+Players are to provide their own helmet, glove, pants, appropriate athletic shoes, protective cup.
+Players should not share helmets for sanitary reasons.

 Small Ball – A participation shirt will be provided.
 Each player should have their own baseball glove.
 All other necessary equipment will be provided by the league.